Wednesday, April 29, 2026

 Long Liquidations

-• Happen when price moves DOWN and hits the liquidation price
+• Triggered when price moves DOWN

-• Create selling pressure because the exchange must sell the position
+• Create selling pressure

-• Shown in red on most heatmaps
+Shown in red

 Short Liquidations

-• Happen when price moves UP and hits the liquidation price
+• Triggered when price moves UP

-• Create buying pressure because the exchange must buy back the position
+• Create buying pressure

-• Shown in green on most heatmaps
+Shown in green

 How Pro Traders Use Liquidation Heatmaps